PureBox vs Unroll.Me

 PureBox

 Minimum Gmail OAuth scopes.
-No data resale, no third-party data sharing, no use of your email content for model training.
+No data resale and no advertising use of your email content.
 Disconnect at any time.
 Read our privacy policy.

 Unroll.Me